drjulija/drjulija.github.io/content/posts/guardrail/index.md

         return x
 ```

-For each sample, I generated embeddings using the [mGTE](https://arxiv.org/pdf/2407.19669) sentence embedding model developed by Alibaba Group, which is accessible [here](https://arxiv.org/pdf/2407.19669).
+For each data sample (user comment), I generated embeddings using the [mGTE](https://arxiv.org/pdf/2407.19669) sentence embedding model developed by Alibaba Group, which is accessible [here](https://arxiv.org/pdf/2407.19669).

 I use Cross Entropy Loss and Stochastic Gradient Descent optimizaton.